DV

 What is the difference between VIG and VOO?

-VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
+VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VIG and VOO?